 A lot of people dislike the movie and I can understand why but I still really enjoyed it and like I said, the riot scene is awesome.

-So the verdict?
-Sorry Tony, but Donnie Yen wins this round and I’ll have to go with the original SPL/Kill Zone as the winner.
+Sorry Tony, but Donnie Yen wins this round and I’ll have to go with the original SPL/Kill Zone as the winner; it’s a more intense story with better fights and less wirework.